iggyshu/az-quiz/README.md

 ## Running Tests

 There are tests written for the core game logic (pathfinding, etc.).
 The tests rely on the `GUT (Godot Unit Test)` add-on.
 To run the tests, configure the add-on with the `res://test` subdir and hit `Run all`.
+## Question Pools

+There are two separate question pools in JSON format inside `res://data` directory.
+The first pool contains open-ended questions, the second one contains yes/no questions.